 After some lengthy deliberation and a lot of resistance to the idea, I've finally caved and decided to move Nousy to Substack.
 There are two reasons for this move: (i) an easier subscription function that conveniently delivers updates directly to subscribers' email inboxes (and the mobile phone app) and (ii) it allows me to develop Nousy into both a blog and podcast.
 The blog will continue to focus on various philosophical topics, interests and musings of mine, while the podcast will explore philosophical topics by highlighting and discussing interesting articles and books; focusing especially, though not exclusively, on contemporary work in philosophy.
 So, if you've enjoyed my work here, I've got a lot more in store for you on Substack.
-Visit https://nousy.substack.com and subscribe for free today!
+Visit https://nousy.substack.com and subscribe today!